-For dependents
+For Dependents

-When you add a spouse/civil union partner/domestic partner or new dependent to your coverage, you will be required to submit proof of eligibility for the coverage (for example, a marriage license or birth certificate).
-If proof is not received by the deadline stated in the dependent verification package, the spouse/civil union partner/domestic partner or dependent(s) will be dropped from coverage.
+When you add a spouse/partner or new dependent to your coverage, you will be required to submit proof of eligibility for the coverage (for example, a marriage license or birth certificate).
+If proof is not received by the deadline stated in the dependent verification package, the spouse/partner or dependent(s) will be dropped from coverage.